 (k+1)(k+22)=(k+1)(k+2)2(k+1)\left(\frac{k+2}{2}\right) = \frac{(k+1)(k+2)}{2}

+• Proving only the base case.
 The base case checks the first value only.
-By itself, it does not prove the statement for later integers.
+By itself it does not prove the statement for later integers.

-In the induction step, you assume P(k)P(k) for one arbitrary integer kk in the valid range.
+• Treating the induction hypothesis carelessly.
+In the step you assume P(k)P(k) for one arbitrary integer kk in the valid range.
 You do not assume the full theorem is already proved.

 1+3+5++(2n1)=n21 + 3 + 5 + \cdots + (2n - 1) = n^2

-and prove it for all integers n1n \ge 1 using the same structure: base case first, then the step from kk to k+1k+1.
-If you can write that proof cleanly, the method usually clicks.
+and prove it for all integers n1n \ge 1: base case first, then the step from kk to k+1k+1.
+If you can write that proof cleanly, the method has clicked.

 Need help with a problem?